allenyin/reading_list/_posts/2016-01-06-DirectFormI-IIR-butterworth-filters.md

 **Edit: 2/4/2016**

-While comparing the signal quality between RHD- and RHA-headstage, it seems that RHD headstage is more noisy, even in the middle of the passband (FFT analysis of acquired signals).
-Therefore the extra noise may be due to the more compact board layout?..
+<s>While comparing the signal quality between RHD- and RHA-headstage, it seems that RHD headstage is more noisy, even in the middle of the passband (FFT analysis of acquired signals).
+Therefore the extra noise may be due to the more compact board layout?..</s>

-As a basic attempt to reduce noise, I reduced the pass band from [500Hz, 9kHz] to [500Hz, 7kHz].
-This is also accompanied by my Intan passband setup changes, `gtkclient.cpp` UI changes, and `headstage.cpp` resetBiquad changes.
+<s>As a basic attempt to reduce noise, I reduced the pass band from [500Hz, 9kHz] to [500Hz, 7kHz].
+This is also accompanied by my Intan passband setup changes, `gtkclient.cpp` UI changes, and `headstage.cpp` resetBiquad changes.</s>

 _Original bandwidth settings_